Frank Hornby: Inspiring future generations

 A boxed Centurion Tank, 2 sports cars and 4 racing cars

 This collection of Dinky Toys vehicles, from former Maghull resident Phil Clayton, has now joined our displays at the Frank Hornby Heritage Centre.
-Thanks Phil, much appreciated.

 Three cracking bespoke Hornby O Gauge wagons

-We’re delighted to be able to put three totally refurbished Hornby O Gauge wagons on display at our Maghull Heritage Centre.
+We’re delighted to be able to put three refurbished Hornby O Gauge wagons on display at our Maghull Heritage Centre.

-They have been repainted from wrecks by Hornby Railway Collectors Association member Steve Webb who has kindly donated them to us.
-They look great and there are no others like them.
-Thanks so much Steve, we appreciate your generosity.
+They’ve been repainted from wrecks by Hornby Railway Collectors Association member Steve Webb who’s kindly donated them to us.

 This website aims to explore all things in the Hornby Universe, past and present, with the objective of generating a vast knowledge base in order to educate and connect enthusiasts.